 One particular micronutrient that is extremely important for plant growth is boron.
-This directly affects germination, pollen formation, and flower retention.
+Boron directly affects germination, pollen formation, and flower retention.
 Plants that are low in boron can display hollow fruits and stems as well as barren ears.

 Iron is another micronutrient essential to healthy plant growth.
 This nutrient actively encourages the production of chlorophyll and prevents the leaf discoloration that is commonly found in dying plants.
-When treating crops with micronutrients, it is advisable to refrain from overusing glyphosate because this prevents the plants from absorbing the nutrients.